 - Again go to File > Unlock Keychain “Login”, enter your admin password.
 Enter the password only when you are asked for it.

 These three steps will rebuild the Keychain Access and the problem will be fixed shortly.

 iMessage Not Working On MAC – Conclusion

 The above-listed issues are the main reasons for not being to send messages through iMessage on a Mac Book.
 These are the issues that need some technical guidance to get fixed but there are some issues that are not issues but they result when some basic principle of using a gadget is ignored.

 Internet connectivity of your Mac is an example.
 This is obvious that Mac needs the internet to connect to the process.

-Generally, it is not easy to fix iMessage issue on macOS, because there is a lot inside this one electronic book and we cannot have access to all of it, there are things which only Apple server can access.
+Generally, it is not easy to fix the iMessage issue on macOS, because there is a lot inside this one electronic book and we cannot have access to all of it, there are things that only the Apple server can access.